-Fossil fuel production companies are defined as those with primary sector of operations in the up-, mid-, and/or downstream segments of fossil fuel production.
+Fossil fuel companies are those whose primary sector falls within coal mining and services, or up-, mid-, and downstream oil and gas sectors.
 Green companies are defined as companies having over 75% revenue deriving from Substantial Contribution to Mitigation activities under the EU Taxonomy.

-Portion of AUM Assessed: $87.1B
+Portion of AUM Assessed: $94.8B

 Holding Name | Contribution to Sector Production |